 Default value handling is not specified by the encoding layer.
 A null value of an optional field does not necessarily imply that a default value should be applied.
 Rather, default handling is left to application layer specifications.

-FIX data type summary
+FIX datatype summary

 FIX semantic types are mapped to binary field encodings as follows.
 See sections below for more detail about each type.

 Schema attributes may restrict the range of valid values for a field.
-Common field schema attributesSee Common field schema attributes below.
+See section Common field schema attributes for details.